caltechlibrary/newt/about.md

 Newt is an experimental microservice providing two stage data routing, form data validation, simple static file services.
-Newt can route data from a request to a JSON or S3 data source (e.g. Postgres+PostgREST, Minio instance) and then take the results and run them through Pandoc server.
+Newt can route data from a request to a JSON data source (e.g. Postgres+PostgREST) and then take the results and run them through Pandoc server.

 - GitHub: <git+https://github.com/caltechlibrary/newt>